 In 2010, after first being approached by Arcadia Publishing a couple years before, I pulled together almost 200 photos from my collection and put together "Bingham Canyon Railroads" to summarize in photos and a few words, the story of railroads and mining in Bingahm Canyon.
 The book was published in August 2011.

 Future projects include publications that will present complete histories of Utah's coal mining and railroads, and Utah's copper mining and railroads, and an examination of the relationship between Brigham Young and the Utah's pioneer railroads.
 An on-going effort is to continue expanding the coverage provided by this web site.

 Between November 1998 and October 2003, I was the owner of an e-mail discussion group about railroad diesel locomotives called LocoNotes, with well over 1,000 subscribers.
-I started it as a forum for rail fans and locomotive fans to share information.
-In the fast moving world of computers and the internet, the LocoNotes discussion group from the time I started it in November 1998, resided first on OneList (itself created in August 1997), then it migrated to eGroups in November 1999, then in June 2000 to YahooGroups.
+I started it in November 1998 as a forum for rail fans and locomotive fans to share information.
+In the fast moving world of computers and the internet, the LocoNotes discussion group from the time I started it, resided first on OneList (itself created in August 1997), then it migrated to eGroups in November 1999, then in June 2000 to YahooGroups.
 In October 2003, I passed the ownership of LocoNotes to other persons.
 Although no longer involved with keeping track of the current locomotive scene, I continue to participate in other discussion groups about railroads in Utah and Union Pacific.

 What's a Web Site Without Computers